 BYOD.
-There are few things in this world that can cause an IT Director’s cholesterol levels to spike faster than the thought of letting every employee connect to a company’s network through personal devices.
+Few things in this world can cause an IT director’s cholesterol levels to spike faster than the thought of letting every employee connect to a company’s network through personal devices.

 Beyond the nightmares of delivering the bandwidth needed to accommodate every device, BYOD programs bring with them the ever-looming threat of potentially massive data breaches and ransomware attacks.